 HLHS is often diagnosed by fetal ultrasound before the baby is born.
 Sometimes HLHS is not detected before birth.
 Those babies may initially appear healthy, although their oxygen levels will be slightly decreased.
-They may develop difficulty breathing, fast breathing, poor feeding, or cool and pale extremities.
+They may develop difficulty breathing, have fast breathing, have poor feeding or have cool and pale feet and hands.
 If HLHS or another heart defect is suspected, the baby will be evaluated by a pediatric cardiologist.

 The immediate treatment for newborns with HLHS is to ensure that the blood returning from the lungs has a way to get to the body.
 Babies are started on an IV medication to keep the connection between the pulmonary artery and the aorta open.
 This allows the right ventricle to be the pump to both the lungs and the body.

-These treatments help to stabilize the baby for surgery, but don't provide a long-term solution.
+This treatment helps stabilize the baby for surgery, but does not provide a long-term solution.

 The surgeon attaches the pulmonary artery and the aorta to create one large blood vessel that goes from the right ventricle to the body.
 This means that the branches of the pulmonary artery that go out into the lungs are no longer attached to the heart.
 A tube is placed that connects either the right ventricle or the aorta to the pulmonary artery branches and creates a stable way to get blood to the lungs.
 Finally, the wall between the right and left atria is cut out to allow all the blood coming back from the lungs to get to the right side of the heart.

 After this procedure, the right ventricle only has to pump the blood to the body, so it doesn't have to work as hard.
 However, all of the oxygen poor blood from the lower body is still coming into the right atrium by another large vein (called the inferior vena cava, or IVC) and mixing with the blood from the lungs.
 This means that the blood going to the body still has a decreased oxygen level.